OrianaVenture/VentureValheim/SeaOfNoodles/README.md

 This mod is client side only and has no configuration options.
 Does not need to be on the server.

 ## Changelog

+### 0.2.0

+* Nerfed the original mod values from user feedback (previous version still work if you liked them).

 ### 0.1.1